-“Najlaa’s model is 100% effective.
+“Najlaa’s model is 100 per cent effective.
 Students sit in classes doing the same thing every day; seeing the same white board, pens, notebooks, and desks becomes boring.
 When you set up a room that facilitates fun, educational activities and provides psychosocial support, children will not just enjoy the activities, but mentally relax.
-We fully support this model.”
-Said Nibras Khaddo Shaba, Teaching Coordinator at Hamdaniyah Department of Education.
+We fully support this model,” said Nibras Khaddo Shaba, Teaching Coordinator at Hamdaniyah Department of Education.

 “IOM’s training arts therapy sesisons were effective and fruitful in improving the relationships between the students and teachers and between students from different groups.
 We were able to organize a big arts and sports exhibition this year as a result of improvement in the students’ psychosocial and mental states,” he said.